orectique/FluYT/README.md

 # FluYT
- An downloader for YouTube videos.
+ An elementary downloader for YouTube videos.